quantumlib/Stim/README.md

     Equivalently, discards the target qubits for zero'd qubits.
     In the tableau simulator, this operation may require a transpose and so is more efficient when grouped (e.g. prefer `R 0 1 \n X 0` over `R 0 \n X 0 \ nR 1`).
+- `MR`:
+    Z-basis measurement and reset.
+    Examples: `MR 0`, `MR 2 1`, `MR 0 !3 1 2`.
+    Collapses the target qubits, reports their values (optionally flipped), then resets them to the |0> state.
+    Prefixing a target with a `!` indicates that the measurement result should be inverted when reported.
+    (The ! does not change that the qubit is reset to |0>.)
+    In the tableau simulator, this operation may require a transpose and so is more efficient when grouped (e.g. prefer `MR 0 1 \n H 0` over `MR 0 \n H 0 \n MR 1`).

+### Noise Gates

 - `DEPOLARIZE1(p)`:
     Single qubit depolarizing error.
     Examples: `DEPOLARIZE1(0.001) 1`, `DEPOLARIZE1(0.0003) 0 2 4 6`.